Marcus Joseph

-Marcus Leric "Lobo" Jr. Joseph (born 29 April 1991) is a Trinidadian professional footballer who plays as a forward for I-League club Mohammedan and the Trinidad and Tobago national team.
+Marcus Leric "Lobo" Jr. Joseph (born 29 April 1991) is a Trinidadian professional footballer who plays as a forward for Super League Kerala club Thrissur Magic and the Trinidad and Tobago national football team.

-Career
+Club career

 Gokulam Kerala

 In January 2019, Marcus signed for I-League side Gokulam Kerala FC.
 He scored his debut goal for the club in his debut match against Churchill Brothers in the 14th minute of the game which they ended up losing 3–1.
 As latest foreign signing of the season, he scored 7 goals in 9 matches during the 2018–19 I-League.
 Marcus played a crucial role in Gokulam's success in the Durand Cup 2019 as they emerged as the champions of the tournament by defeating Mohun Bagan 2–1.
 Marcus was named Man of the Match in the final as he scored both the goals for Gokulam.
 He was named as the Man of the Tournament and given the Golden Boot for his 11 goals in the campaign.

 Mohammedan Sporting

 On 7 July 2021, Joseph signed with Kolkata-based Mohammedan Sporting on a one-year deal.
 He was part of the team's 2021 Durand Cup campaign, in which he scored 5 goals as they reached to the final, defeating FC Bengaluru United 4–2.
 On 3 October 2021, they lost the title winning match 1–0 to ISL side FC Goa.

-Joseph also appeared in the 2021–22 Calcutta Premier Division league, in which Mohammedan reached to the final, defeating United SC 1–0 through his solitary goal.
+Joseph also appeared in the 2021 CFL Premier Division league, in which Mohammedan reached to the final, defeating United SC 1–0 through his solitary goal.
 On 18 November, Mohammedan clinched their 12th Calcutta Football League title after forty long years, defeating Railway FC 1–0, in which he scored the winner.

 He began the 2021–22 I-League season on high and scored two braces against Aizawl and Sreenidi Deccan in their 2–0 and 3–1 win.
 He scored 15 goals in the season and emerged as top scorer, as his team finished runners-up after a 2–1 defeat to champion Gokulam Kerala in the final game at the Salt Lake Stadium on 14 May.
 He also appeared in the 2022 edition of Durand Cup, helping his team to reach semi-finals.

+Dempo

+In February 2025, Joseph joined I-League club Dempo.
+In that league season, he scored two hat-tricks in their 8–1 win against SC Bengaluru and 5–2 win against Aizawl.

+Thrissur Magic

+In September 2025, Joseph joined Super League Kerala club Thrissur Magic.